top of page

 Today we know that plant medicines powerfully modify human biochemistry.
 The modern pharmaceutical industry often extracts active chemical constituents from herbs, such as ephedra used in Ephedrine to treat asthma, which is extracted from the Chinese herb Máhuáng 麻黄.
 However, this leaves behind the other chemicals within the plant, thereby changing the therapeutic effect of the plant according to traditional medicines.
 Essentially, the plants natural intelligence has been disrupted.
 Chinese medicine utilizes the whole plant because, as it is said, the whole is greater than the sum of its parts.

 In my practice, herbal medicines are administered by way of raw herbal powders.
-Simply scoop the prescribed dosage out of your bag, place in a teabag, add hot water and teabag to a thermos, and infuse over night.
-Split into two doses and drink the next day.
-Detailed instructions are given when herbal medicines are prescribed!
+The advantage of this method is that there are no fillers and a smaller amount of raw herb is used as the powdering method increases the surface area of the herb, making it better for the environment.
+The method is simple for you as well - simply scoop the prescribed dosage out of your bag, place in a teabag, add boiling water and the teabag to a thermos, and infuse overnight.
+Split into two doses and drink the next day!

 bottom of page